meds-ee-uet/AHB-DMA-Controller/README.md

 </div>

 ### **Request from Peripheral**

-First of all, peripheral requests for a transfer to DMAC.
+When a peripheral issues a transfer request to the DMAC, the DMAC automatically stores the peripheral’s base address into the Peripheral Address Register (`peri_addr_reg`).
+This allows the DMAC to configure itself for the transfer.
+In addition, the request bits are stored for later use in enabling the corresponding channels.

+1. **Channel Priority**
-1. Priority is given to the `DmacReq[1]` which Enables `Channel 1` to handle the transfer.
+- `DmacReq[1]` has the highest priority and enables `Channel 1` to handle the transfer.
-2. If both bits of DmacReq are asserted, DMAC ignores `DmacReq[0]` signal and doesn't assert its request acknowledge signal `ReqAck[1]`.
+- If both request signals are asserted simultaneously, the DMAC ignores `DmacReq[0]` and does not assert its corresponding request acknowledge signal `ReqAck[1]`.
+The requesting slave(s) must hold its/their request(s) active until the acknowledgement signal is received.
-3. `Channel 2` is used for `DmacReq[0]`.
+- `Channel 2` is assigned to service `DmacReq[0]`.

-Depending upon this priority, the state then changes to either `MSB Req` or `LSB Req`.
+2. **Bus Request**
+Once a valid peripheral request is detected, the DMAC asserts the Bus Request (`Bus_Req`) signal to the AHB arbiter to request access to the bus.
+This signal remains asserted for the entire transfer to ensure bus ownership, even if a higher-priority master attempts to acquire the bus.

+3. **Bus Arbitration**
+After being triggered by the peripheral, control transitions to the Bus Request (`Bus Reqd.`) state.
+In this state, the DMAC waits until the arbiter asserts Bus Grant (`Bus_Grant`), granting bus access and allowing the transfer to proceed.

 ---

-### **Slave Configuration**
+### **DMAC Configuration**
-After the Request, DMAC asserts Hold and waits for CPU to configure the Slave Interface.
-Along with Hold, DMAC also Requests for Bus.
-Bus Request remains asserted until Bus is granted.
+After the Bus has been provided, DMAC uses the Peripheral's base address stored previously in `peri_addr_reg` to send read requests to the peripheral after adding offsets of the configuration Registers within the peripherals to the base address.
+All peripherals must have the same offset for each configuration Register.
+The data received gets stored in the corresponding register.
+For each configuration Register, there is a state which are:
+- `Wait for Src`: Wait state for `SAddr_Reg`
+- `Wait for Dst`: Wait state for `DAddr_Reg`
+- `Wait for Trans.
+Size`: Wait state for `Size_Reg`
+- `Wait for Ctrl`: Wait state for `Ctrl_Reg`
-1. The Sequence in which slave registers should be configured are:
+1. The Sequence in which configuration registers within the DMAC are configured are:
    1. `Size_Reg`
    2. `SAddr_Reg`
    3. `DAddr_Reg`